jerrymayalor-PHPProjects/database-connection/README.md

 # database-connection
-This is how to connect to a database using MySQL in OOP
+This is how to connect to a database using PHP and MySQL in OOP